Our Governing Body

 Members of the appeals committee to be assigned when required - members will not have been involved in the original decision to which the appeal relates.

-SEN Miss Hardy
+SEND Miss Hardy

-CHILD PROTECTION Mr Butt
+SAFEGUARDING/CHILD PROTECTION Mr Butt

 PUPIL PREMIUM Mrs Skinner

 C and S meeting minutes Sept 2018 onwards

 I am a foundation governor at Swanage Primary School, the Chair of Governors and I am also chair of the curriculum and staffing committee.
 I became a governor at Swanage Primary in October 2014 and I feel privileged to hold this role.
 The staff of the school are so very hard working; totally committed to their pupils - and what a lovely group of pupils they are.